HUMAN RIGHTS, DIVERSITY and INCLUSION

 1. DiverCity Project

-To celebrate Pride Month, in June 2022 BJC organized activities to promote gender diversity at workplace, which included;
+To celebrate Pride Month, in June every year BJC organizes DiverCity Day, consisting of activities to promote gender diversity at workplace, which included;

 Going beyond the corporate-wide CSR strategy in supporting education, BJC realizes the inclusion of children with disabilities that they also have the right to access necessary knowledge to improve their competencies, as well as the right to have proper education and well-being.
-The event “Sanook Kids Big Day” was organized at Big C Rama 4 in August, aiming to provide an opportunity for children with disabilities to explore their interests and experience future career path.
-The event was attended by more than 30 volunteers from the company, who participated and educated more than 40 students with various disabilities such as brain disorders.
-100 % of the volunteer employees were satisfied with the activity and looking forward to participate in such activity again.
+The event “Sanook Kids Big Day” is organized at Big C store, aiming to provide an opportunity for children with disabilities to explore their interests and experience future career path.

 Other activities were organized to promote diversity and inclusion included online awareness building, online quizzes and diversity movies.
-Moreover, BJC encouraged all genders and generations to participate in games and competitions such as Halloween Costume Competition and Loy Kratong Pageant Competition.
-There were approximately 100 employees participated in each activity.
-The activities boosted up employee engagement which had contributed to the improved employee engagement rate, shown in Employee Management Chapter.
+Moreover, BJC encouraged all genders and generations to participate in games and competitions such as BESICO model competition, costume competition and pageant competition.